if it is npm v6

 Initialization code

-Let's develop the first pure HTTP function to try to deploy it to the cloud environment (don't worry, functions now have a free quota, usually at no cost).
+Let's develop our first pure HTTP function and try to deploy it to a cloud environment.

 .